YSRathor/Weekly-Rota-System/README.md

 # Rota-System
-An independant project that was devised to find a creative solution to organising a rota for multiple people.
+An independant project that was devised to find a creative solution to organising a weekly rota for multiple people.

 <h2> Instructions for use: </h1>